-b) Evidence of the negative impacts caused by the water extraction activity
+c) Evidence of the negative impacts caused by the water extraction activity

-The use of ground water resources for water bottling has a complex legislative framework with a key feature being that the 'extraction' of water from subterranean sources is licensed in

-NSW by the Office of Water, and of itself does not fall within any of the statutory functions bestowed on councils by Parliament.
-Consequently, impacts arising from the extraction of water are considered by the Office of Water in the objectives of the Water Management Act 2000, and are soon to be further investigated by the NSW Chief Scientist as discussed above, and are therefore outside the scope of strategic justification for this planning proposal.
+The use of ground water resources for water bottling has a complex legislative framework with a key feature being that the 'extraction' of water from subterranean sources is licensed in NSW by the Office of Water.
+The impacts arising from the extraction of water are considered by the Office of Water in the objectives of the Water Management Act 2000 and are soon to be further investigated by the NSW Chief Scientist [in the Final Report] as discussed above.

-Unlike the 'extraction' of water per se, its 'use' may be regulated by councils when associated with activities or works involving, for example, its storage, processing or transportation.
+Its 'use' may also be regulated by councils when associated with activities or works involving, for example, its storage, processing or transportation.
 Council's merit/environmental impact assessment is therefore based upon that aspect of development and not upon those that may arise directly from the drawing of the water, or collateral impact on the water source, or its flow-on impacts to the wider environment.
 Those wider impacts have been advanced by the community in terms of impact on vegetation and landscapes from the creation of water scarcity as well as the much broader impacts associated with the related use of plastics in the bottling and distribution process to the end consumer.